How to Make Window Clings | Custom and Personalized

 - Paper Towels

 - First things first, do well to create the pattern or drawing that you want to make a window cling from.
 Ensure that you use a simple line drawing with just a little fine detailing as possible.
 Coloring books could serve as a great source for a customized sticker

 - Proceed to place your drawing or pattern in a clear sheet protector; this will protect the artwork from the paint.
 Now, place it face-up on a flat working surface then Tape it into place.

 - Next is to decide on the paint for the outline of your pattern.
 Ensure that you shake the bottle upside down very well.
 While the paint is still upside down, tap it up and down on a tabletop a few times to remove any air bubbles.

 - Do well to hold the paint vertically.
 Then trace the outline of your pattern with the paint, directly on the surface of the sheet protector.
 Squeeze the paint container if you need heavier coverage to put down a fine, thick layer of paint.
 If you notice bubbles, you are putting the paint on too thickly.
 Just in case you make a mistake, clean it off with a cotton swab.
-As you complete the outline, allow the paint dry for a couple of hours, or as instructed in on the package.
+As you complete the outline, allow the paint to dry for a couple of hours, or as instructed on the package.

 - Now, use other colors to fill in the unpainted areas of the cling.
-It’s best to work in one tiny section at a time.
-All you need do is to place the first line of colored paint thickly and smoothly right inside the outline.
+It's best to work in one tiny section at a time.
+All you need to do is to place the first line of colored paint thickly and smoothly right inside the outline.
 Continue laying thick lines of colored paint next to each other till you have totally filled the area with paint.

 - Do well to blend side-by-side colors with a toothpick to achieve circular and zigzag strokes, combining two colors into each other so that they can meld where they adjoin.
 Mix the two colors till you notice that the originally defined lines become blurred.
 Wipe the toothpick clean whenever it gets too full of paint